Levanto, Italy: all you need to know about this pretty town on the Italian Riviera

 The part of town close to the beach is mostly car free and is blessed with gorgeous small streets with colorful houses, cafes and pretty shops.

-Unlike most towns in Cinque Terre, Levanto has a large flat center so you don’t find her as many caruggi and meandering alleys as in Vernazza or Manarola.
+Unlike most towns in Cinque Terre, Levanto has a large flat center so you don’t find here as many caruggi (small alleys) and meandering roads as in Vernazza or Manarola.

 However, the streets here are cute and pleasant and the fact that the town is (mostly) flat means it is accessible and enjoyable also by people with mobility challenges or families with strollers.